MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/getinputparameters.md

- #`getInputParameters`: Get a List of Input Parameters of a SQL Stored Procedure
+ #getInputParameters: Get a List of Input Parameters of a SQL Stored Procedure

  Applies to version 1.0.0 of package sqlrutils.